Lord Clement-Jones CBE

 Tim is a former Non-Executive Chairman of the Context Group (1997-2005), the environmental strategy and communications consultancy and former Director of Political Context, the political communications consultancy (1996-99).

 Tim was Chairman of the Association of Liberal Lawyers 1982-86 and then of the Liberal Party from 1986-88 and played a major part in the merger with the Social Democratic Party to form the Liberal Democrats.
 He was made CBE for political services in 1988.
 He was the Chairman of the Liberal Democrats Finance Committee from 1989-98 and Federal Treasurer of the Liberal Democrats from 2005-10.

-He is Chair of the House of Lords Select Committee on Artificial Intelligence (2017-18) and a former member of the Select Committees on Communications (2011-15) and the Built Environment (2015-16).
-He is Co-Chairman of the All-Party Parliamentary Group on Artificial Intelligence.
-He is Deputy Chairman of the All-Party Parliamentary Group on China and Vice Chairman of the All-Party Parliamentary Groups on the UAE, Iraqi-Kurdistan, Ovarian Cancer, Publishing, Writers and Intellectual Property.
-Since 2012, he has been the Chair of Lib Dems in Communications.
+He is former Chair of the House of Lords Select Committee on Artificial Intelligence (2017-18) and a former member of the Select Committees on Communications (2011-15) and the Built Environment (2015-16).
+He is Co-Chair of the All-Party Parliamentary Group on Artificial Intelligence.
+He is Deputy Chair of the All-Party Parliamentary Group on China and Vice Chair of the All-Party Parliamentary Groups on the UAE, Iraqi-Kurdistan, Music, Ticket Abuse, Ovarian Cancer, Publishing, Writers and Intellectual Property.
+He is former Chair of Lib Dems in Communications (2012-19).